brianhill/cosmology/daily_schedule-term_4.md

 ### Week 2

 * Preparation for Monday, Jan.
 16 &mdash; Problem Set 1 due at beginning of class consisting of these six *Spacetime Physics* end-of-chapter Problems: 1-4, 1-8 (parts a, b, and c only), 1-10, 1-12, 2-6, and 2-8 &mdash; Continue reading to p.
 61 (which is the end of Section 3.3 of [*Spacetime Physics, 2nd Edition*](./resources/TaylorWheeler-SpacetimePhysics-2ndEdition-Chapters123L.pdf))
 * Monday, Jan.
-16 &mdash; We say Mary's clock is ticking too slow.
+16 &mdash; [Falling Spherical Shell](./resources/FallingSphericalShell.pdf) Discussion &mdash; We say Mary's clock is ticking too slow.
 What does Mary have to say about our clocks!?
 * Preparation for Thursday, Jan.
 19 &mdash; Problem Set 2 due at beginning of class - FORTHCOMING
 * Thursday, Jan.
 19